klara0036505959/Mini-PhotoMath/README.md

    python test_model.py [--model_path [MODEL_PATH]] [--img_path [IMAGE_PATH]]

     --model_path        Path to the saved model
-                        (some models are already trained, check out trained_models directory in this repo) --img_path          Path to the image you want to run prediction on (there are already some test images in the test_images directory in this repo)
+                        (some models are already trained, check out trained_models directory in this repo, currently the best performing model is "my_model_good_final.h5") --img_path          Path to the image you want to run prediction on (there are already some test images in the test_images directory in this repo)
    ```